fl4shk/snow64_cpu/docs/outputs/snow64_operand_manager_details.md

 			casted, and others do not need either register B or C to be casted (mostly those that depend only on register A, such as the control flow instructions).
-		* If casting registers B and C, an ove
 		* The LAR file's read ports (including all metadata, such as the data type and scalar data offset)
 		* The EX stage's past output (and whether or not it's valid)